Believers

 9 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 10 For the Son of Man came to seek and to save the lost.”

-Understanding vs Accepting
+Understanding vs Embracing

 The Death of Lazarus: John 11:1-45